 Resources › For Students and Parents Here's Why You Shouldn't Freak Out About Failing a College Class Failing a college class may not be a disaster Share Flipboard Email Print ThoughtCo / Bailey Mariner For Students and Parents College Life Academics Before You Arrive Health, Safety, and Nutrition Living On Campus Outside The Classroom Roommates Dating Graduation & Beyond Homework Help Private School Test Prep College Admissions Graduate School Business School Law School Distance Learning View More By Kelci Lynn Lucier Education Expert M.Ed., Higher Education Administration, Harvard University B.A., English and Comparative Literary Studies, Occidental College Kelci Lynn Lucier has worked in higher education for over a decade.
-She is the author of "College Stress Solutions" and features on many media outlets. our editorial process Kelci Lynn Lucier Updated July 17, 2019 When the semester comes to a close and you find yourself failing an important college class, it can feel like the end of the world.
+She is the author of "College Stress Solutions" and features on many media outlets. our editorial process Kelci Lynn Lucier Updated May 08, 2020 When the semester comes to a close and you find yourself failing an important college class, it can feel like the end of the world.
 The good news is, it's not.
 Here are some tips to keep things in perspective.
 A Last-Ditch Effort May Be Worthwhile If it's the end of term and your grade is final, you're probably stuck with it.
 But if you have some time before your professor finalizes your grade, ask what you can do to avoid failing.
-The professor may give you guidance on what to do for the rest of the term to get your grade up, or perhaps you'll find out about opportunities for extra credit.
+The professor may give you guidance on what to do for the rest of the term to raise your grade, or perhaps you'll find out about opportunities for extra credit.
 Before you ask, think about why you're failing in the first place.
 If it's because you've been skipping class or not putting in enough effort, it's unlikely your professor will want to help you.
 The Consequences of Failing a Class There are, of course, negative consequences to failing a college course.
 A failing grade will likely hurt your GPA (unless you took the course pass/fail), which could jeopardize your financial aid.
 The failure will end up on your college transcripts and could hurt your chances of getting into graduate school or graduating when you originally planned to.
 Lastly, failing a class in college can be a bad thing simply because it makes you feel awkward, embarrassed, and unsure about your ability to succeed in college.
 Then again, your college transcript may never come into play when you start looking for jobs.
 Your situation might also help you better understand yourself as a student.
 It might be the kick in the pants you needed to grasp the importance of going to class on a regular basis, doing (and keeping up with) the reading, and reaching out for help when you need it.
-Or your failed grade might be the epiphany you need that you really are in the wrong major, that you are taking too heavy of a class load, or that you need to focus more on academics and less on your extracurricular activities.
+Or your failed grade might help you realize that you are in the wrong major, that you are taking too heavy of a class load, or that you need to focus more on academics and less on extracurricular activities.
 The Next Steps Try looking at the bigger picture: What are the bad parts of your situation?
 What kinds of consequences must you deal with now that you perhaps were not expecting?
 What changes do you need to make about your future?
 Conversely, don't be too hard on yourself.
 Failing a class in college happens to even the best of students, and it's unrealistic to expect that you'll be able to do everything perfectly in college.
 You messed up.
 You failed a class.
 But in most cases, you probably didn't ruin your life or put yourself in some kind of disastrous situation.
-Focus on what good you can take away from what is undeniably a bad situation.
-Consider what you learned and what you need to do to ensure this doesn't happen again.
+Focus on what good you can take away from a bad situation.
+Consider what you learned and what you need to do to ensure that it doesn't happen again.
 Going forward, do whatever you need to do to keep making progress toward your academic goals.
 If you ultimately succeed, that "F" won't seem so bad, after all.